Do you pray the 15 Mysteries of the Rosary?

 This Scourging of Jesus Rosary coloring page is the Second Sorrowful Mystery.
 Remember the Stations here, too.

-When I'm teaching about the events in Lent and Holy Week, I use a children's Bible that has pictures in it.
+When I'm teaching about the events of Lent and Holy Week, I use a children's Bible that has pictures in it.
 I use it as a photo album for little children with very little detail because they might misunderstand Our Lord enduring the scourging for love of us.
 It is enough that they feel sorry that He was hurt, so that we can endure our own sufferings better.
 If I have a good text I will read it to older children and assign it to third through fifth grade children for reading, short essays, or book reports.

 This is not exactly a topic that I would spend much time and energy teaching because most children feel sorrow without much explanation.
 One simple explanation can be enough.

 "The Second Sorrowful Mystery, the Scourging of Jesus, for an Increase in the Supernatural Virtue of Mortification."

 Again the Crowning with Thorns is a most sorrowful topic so read the Catholic Bible stories and move quickly through the story, especially if your children are more moved by Jesus' suffering.

 "The Third Sorrowful Mystery, the Crowning with Thorns, for an increase in the supernatural virtue of humility."

 These Sorrowful Rosary coloring pages take our minds and hearts through the evening of Holy Thursday and the day of Good Friday when Jesus died on the Cross.
 His carrying His own Cross in purposeful silence is the model for how we should carry our own crosses.